iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

 # Explore ML Experiments

 The projects dashboard in Iterative Studio contains all your projects.
-Open a project by clicking on its name (in this case, `example-get-started`).
+Open a project by clicking on its name.
 An experiments table for the project will be generated as shown below.
 This includes metrics, hyperparameters, and information about datasets and models.

 ![](https://static.iterative.ai/img/studio/view_components.png)